Trump demands prosecution of ex-FBI chief Comey - Journal du Cameroun

 Comey said Trump reminded him of a mafia boss who demanded absolute loyalty, saw the entire world against him and lied about everything.

-The US president lives in “a cocoon of alternative reality” that he tried to pull others around him into, Comey adds.
+The US president lives in “a cocoon of alternative reality” that he tried to pull others around him into, he adds.

 Meetings with Trump gave Comey “flashbacks to my earlier career as a prosecutor against the Mob,” he says.